Human rights in Sudan: Abuses in conflict settings

-Conflicts between the government and rebel groups—the civil war involving north–south tensions, the Darfur conflict involving Arab-tribespeople tensions in the Darfur region in the west—have resulted in rape, torture, killings, and massive population displacements (estimated at over 2 million in 2007), earning Sudan comparison to Rwanda in the press.
+Conflicts between the government and rebel groups—the civil war involving north–south tensions, the Darfur conflict involving Arab tribespeople tensions in the Darfur region in the western region of Sudan—have resulted in rape, torture, killings, and massive population displacements (estimated at over 2 million in 2007), earning Sudan a comparison to Rwanda in the press.
 There have also been several reported cases of crucifixions carried out in Sudan.

-According to The Christian Science Monitor on 25 March 2004:
+According to The Christian Science Monitor, on 25 March 2004:

 The Darfur region war boils down to this: African tribes have long been at odds with Arab groups in the region over access to good land.
 Then, last year, two armed African groups began a rebellion against the Khartoum regime.
 The government responded by apparently giving military support to Arab militias.
 There are reports of Sudanese military planes bombing villages, after which Arab militias go in and rape and kill survivors.

 Ethnic cleansing in Darfur

-The conflict has been described by Mukesh Kapila, United Nations (UN) coordinator for Sudan, as ethnic cleansing, as Black Arab militias carry out systematic massacres of tribespeople in the Darfur region.
-According to Kapila, "The government has a close knowledge of what's going on - and can influence the Arab militia."
+Mukesh Kapila, United Nations (UN) coordinator for Sudan, has described the conflict as a campaign of ethnic cleansing, because Black Arab militias have systematically massacred tribespeople in the Darfur region.
+According to Kapila, "The government has a close knowledge of what's going on - and it can influence the Arab militia."
 The UN has estimated that 300,000 civilians in the Darfur region were killed between 2003 and 2010.

 Arbitrary detentions

-On April 28, 2022, Human Rights Watch released a report, that documented detention of hundreds of illegal protesters by Sudanese security forces against the backdrop of expressing opinion in an attempt to instill fear in the hearts of those opposed to military rule.
+On April 28, 2022, Human Rights Watch released a report, that documented detention of hundreds of illegal protesters by Sudanese security forces against the backdrop of expressing opinion in an attempt to instill fear in those opposed to military rule.
 The report revealed the security forces' violent practices against demonstrators of sexual assault and threats of rape.
 Moreover, the United Nations Human Rights Office in Sudan indicated that more than a thousand people were arrested within a few months, including 148 children.